-That just in these categories of Defendants sued in the Amended Complaint, Plaintiff has over five thousand Defendants and there are more.
-The law firm Defendants sued all included language that clearly states “All Partners, Associates and Of Counsel…” and if Plaintiff could secure the names of the Partners et al. when filing the Amended Complaint they were included by name as listed in Exhibit 1, however some of the law firms and their Partners sued were unknown to Plaintiff at the time as they were not published online but nonetheless they were all sued under the language and/or in Exhibit in the Amended Complaint.
+That just in these categories of Defendants sued in the Amended Complaint, Plaintiff has over five thousand Defendants and there are more as several of the law firms partners were not fully known at the time of filing the AC.
+The law firm Defendants sued, all included language that clearly states, “All Partners, Associates and Of Counsel…” and if Plaintiff could secure the names of the Partners et al. when filing the Amended Complaint they were included by name as listed in Exhibit 1, however some of the law firms and their Partners sued were unknown to Plaintiff at the time as they were not published online but nonetheless they were all sued under the language and/or in Exhibit in the Amended Complaint.
+Each law firm should be mandated by the Court to turn over a list of ALL Partners, Associates and Of Counsel at the time of filing the AC and any new ones added since the AC for proper accounting of the total Defendants.

 That the Partners, Associates, Of Counsel of the law firms sued are all tied together for liability purposes through their partnership arrangements.
 Under the RICO statutes the criminal enterprise would certainly include all of the individual partners, etc. both individually and professionally that work in the Criminal Cartel Law Firms, as more fully described in the Amended Complaint.
 The Defendant law firms are all being sued in this matter as they are central conspirators in the theft of the Iviewit Intellectual Properties and ongoing racketeering activities in the conversion and theft of Plaintiff’s Intellectual Property royalties and other crimes alleged.
 Each of the law firms and Attorneys at Law that are Defendants were therefore sued for good and just cause in the Amended Complaint.